beacon-biosignals/LegolasFlux.jl/README.md

 [![codecov](https://codecov.io/gh/beacon-biosignals/LegolasFlux.jl/branch/main/graph/badge.svg?token=NHYUL22HCC)](https://codecov.io/gh/beacon-biosignals/LegolasFlux.jl)

-LegolasFlux provides some simple functionality to use [Legolas.jl](https://github.com/beacon-biosignals/Legolas.jl/)'s extensible Arrow schemas as means to serialize Flux models using Flux's `params` and `loadparams!`.
+LegolasFlux provides some simple functionality to use [Legolas.jl](https://github.com/beacon-biosignals/Legolas.jl/)'s extensible Arrow schemas as means to serialize Flux models similarly to using Flux's `params` and `loadparams!` (instead, we export similar functions `weights` and `loadweights!` which handle layers like `BatchNorm` correctly for this purpose).

 The aim is to serialize only the numeric weights, *not* the code defining the model.
 This is a very different approach from e.g. BSON.jl, and hopefully much more robust.